NPR Exec: NPR Would Be Better Off Without Federal Support

 Schiller also told the prospective donors that NPR would be better without federal money, to avoid political meddling.

-Mr. SCHILLER: NPR would definitely survive, and most of the stations would survive.
+M: NPR would definitely survive, and most of the stations would survive.

 FOLKENFLIK: Though he then warned a lot of stations would go dark without federal support.